 Ghana, located on the west coast of Africa, boasts consistent economic growth and political stability, yet avoidable blindness is still a problem.
-At least three neglected tropical diseases (NTDs) are also endemic here.
+Several neglected tropical diseases (NTDs) are also endemic here.

-Sightsavers is working in Ghana to eliminate river blindness, trachoma and lymphatic filariasis through mass drug administration (MDA), in which medication is given to large sections of the population to prevent the spread of the diseases.
-The project aims to train health workers and community drug distributors, who educate local people, screen them for NTDs and give out medication.
-It also aims to raise awareness and support for MDA through TV discussions and radio broadcasts.
+We tackle these diseases through mass drug administration (MDA), in which medication is given to large sections of the population to prevent the spread of the diseases.
+We aim to train health workers and community drug distributors, who educate local people, screen them for NTDs and give out medication.
+We also aim to raise awareness and support for MDA through TV discussions and radio broadcasts.

 In 2017, we helped to distribute more than 5.6 million treatments for neglected tropical diseases across the country, and trained 13,500 local volunteers to give out the medication in their communities.